Bryn Athyn, Pennsylvania: SEPTA service

 Bryn Athyn had commuter train service until January 14, 1983.
 Service was suspended due to failing train equipment resulting in a lack of ridership.
 As of 2017, the train station is used as the Bryn Athyn post office.

 Though rail service was initially replaced with a Fox Chase-Newtown shuttle bus, patronage remained light.
 The replacement bus service was far slower and less convenient than the train service it replaced, resulting in the shuttle bus being very unpopular.
 The travelling public never saw a bus service as a suitable replacement for a rail service.

 In the ensuing years, there has been interest in resuming passenger service by Bucks County officials.
 Neighboring Montgomery County officials are supportive of re-thinking the rail corridor as well, though the belief within SEPTA management is that the section through Lorimer Park and Walnut Hill Station (the only sparsely populated section along the railway) will never generate enough riders to be feasible.

 In September 2009, the Southampton-based Pennsylvania Transit Expansion Coalition (PA-TEC) began discussions with township officials along the railway, as well as SEPTA officials, about the realistic possibility of resuming even minimal passenger service to relieve traffic congestion in the region.
 Plans call for completing the electrification to Newtown, as originally planned in the late 1970s.
 Both Bucks and Montgomery County officials, as well as state representatives, have been receptive to PA-TEC's efforts, despite SEPTA's overall reservations.
 However, SEPTA has also confirmed that they are indeed open to revisiting the line if there is strong political support in both counties.

 All plans for resuming the train service were dropped in 2014 when Montgomery County officials decided to extend the Pennypack Trail over the derelict rail bed.

 SEPTA operates the Route 24 bus, a bus that goes from Frankford Transportation Center in Northeast Philadelphia to Southampton.
 The Route 24 bus goes along Huntingdon Pike while in Bryn Athyn.

 1921 wreck

-In Bryn Athyn's railroad history, a devastating accident took place on December 5, 1921.
-Two Reading Railroad passenger steam trains collided head-on on a blind curve.
+On December 5, 1921, two Reading Railroad passenger steam trains collided head-on on a blind curve.
 The impact sent red-hot coals flying forward from each engine, raining down on the wooden passenger cars of the oncoming train.
 Twenty-seven people were killed and some 70 injured.
 Most of those killed had burned to death, in part because the wooden cars had burned so quickly and also because of the inability of rescue workers to get access to the trains, which were wedged between the rock walls of a cut through hilly and wooded terrain without road access for fire equipment.
 The incident led to a ban on the use of wooden rail cars in order to prevent future disasters of a similar nature.